 – Hello Reine, I just saw that you recently married Jackie Paaso.
-Bloody good looking outfit you wore on your wedding day.
+A bloody good looking outfit you wore on your wedding day.
 And congratulations!

 – So, anything else going on?
 Are you riding the Freeride World Tour again?